-• Pope House Museum: As the only African American house museum in the state of North Carolina, the Pope House offers a glimpse into the life of one of Raleigh's most intriguing citizens, Dr. Manassa Thomas Pope, who was the only African American man to run for mayor of a Southern capital in the midst of the Jim Crow era.
+• Pope House Museum: As the only African American house museum in the state of North Carolina, the Pope House offers a glimpse into the life of one of Raleigh's most intriguing citizens, Dr. Manassa Thomas Pope, who went to school at Shaw University Medical School and was the only African American man to run for mayor of a Southern capital in the midst of the Jim Crow era.
 The house features original furnishings and many historical artifacts that give insight into a remarkable man and family.